 Being able to perform at a wedding relies heavily on the country being able to control the virus, and his wedding band company has taken a huge revenue hit because the United States has not been able to contain the pandemic.
 When asked about whether the economy should be fully reopened, he said ‘no’.
 He believed that if the economy was fully reopened, it would lead to more shutdowns.
 His company is presently suffering.
 Nonetheless, Tyler felt the personal responsibility for his performers and the attendants of his events to stay safe.

 “My performers are going to go out this weekend and do an event.
 I hope nobody gets sick.
 They’re all grown adults, and they’ve all made that decision on their own to go and perform and do what they do.
 But, gosh, I would never forgive myself… Some of my musicians are 50, 60 years old and probably are high-risk people.
 What if someone did die because we did an event? …So part of me is like we really need to shut down for real and just give it a pause or shut down until there’s a real vaccine.”

 His wedding bands have two events this summer, which follow state guidelines.
 Both are in outdoor settings with limited guests.
-The company usually sets up around 40 events between July and August, which is a huge financial hit.
+The company took a huge financial hit as they usually set up around 40 events between July and August.

 Financially, the company has been devastated.
 However, Tyler wished there was more talk on how the human side of the industry has been affected.